"Thanks for a fantastic couple of weeks in Mongolia"...... Ms AF, London

 THE SOUTHERN GOBI

 On day four we will take a morning flight to the southern city of Dalanzangad, gateway to the Green Gobi.
-Our local guide will take us across seemingly trackless steppes to witness some of the most spectacular scenery on Planet Earth.
-Remnant Saxual forest at the famous dinosaur cliffs of Bayanzag are home to Daurian Shrike, Steppe Grey Shrike and Desert Warbler.
+Our local guide will take us across seemingly trackless steppes to witness some of the most spectacular scenery on the planet.
+Remnant Saxual forest at the famous dinosaur cliffs of Bayanzag are home to Daurian Shrike, Steppe Grey Shrike and Asian Desert Warbler.
 With luck we may encounter the striking Saxual Sparrow or the even rarer Henderson’s Ground Jay.

 Accommodation is based at traditional Ger camps, the felt-lined homes used by nomadic Mongols.
 These small camps are designed to have low environmental impact and are powered by wind generators and solar panels.
 We cross low mountain ridges to reach the spectacular dunes at Hongoriyn Els, a place of intense light and amazing beauty as the sun sets.
-The steppes here in autumn are covered in flocks of Pallas’s Sandgrouse; over 5000 were encountered on our visit in 2008.
-Even more abundant are flocks of Shore Larks and Asian Short-toed Larks, with Mongolian Trumpeter Finches in flocks too many to count!
-The rare Oriental Plover breeds on the steppe and with luck we may encounter a post breeding flock of these elegant waders.
+The steppes here in autumn are covered in flocks of Pallas’s Sandgrouse; over 5000 were encountered on one of our previous visits.
+Even more abundant are flocks of Mongolian Shore Larks and Asian Short-toed Larks, with Mongolian Trumpeter Finches in flocks too many to count!
+Elusive Goitered Gazelles may be encountered on the plains and last time we were also lucky enough to see two wolves.
+The rare Oriental Plover breeds on the steppe and with luck we may encounter a post breeding gathering of these elegant waders.

 The sandgrouse come to drink at a small river which runs at the base of the dunes and the freshwater acts as a magnet to migrating birds.
 Waders include Temminck’s and Red-necked Stints, and Swinhoe’s and Pintail Snipes.
-Flocks of Baikal and Swinhoe’s Wagtails and Blyth’s and Richard’s Pipits amaze and confuse.
-The adjacent steppe holds varying numbers of Isabelline, Pied and Desert Wheatears; amongst the marshes Siberian migrants include Olive-backed Pipits, Bluethroats, Pallas’s Reed Bunting and Lanceolated, Pallas’s Grasshopper and Thick-billed Warblers.
+Flocks of Baikal and Swinhoe’s Wagtails and Blyth’s and Richard’s Pipits attract passing Pied and Pallid Harriers.
+The adjacent steppe holds varying numbers of Isabelline, Pied and Desert Wheatears; amongst the marshes Siberian migrants include Olive-backed Pipit, Bluethroat, Pallas’s Reed Bunting and Lanceolated, Pallas’s Grasshopper and Thick-billed Warblers.

 A morning flight back to Ulan Bator on day nine gives us time to relax and sightsee in the city.
-On day ten a drive to the east of the capital takes us to a camp in part of a national park which is home to the endangered White-naped Crane.
+On day ten a drive to the east of the capital takes us to Gun Galut National Park for the next two nights.
+This is home to the endangered White-naped Crane.
 These magnificent birds should still be present at the time of our visit, along with flocks of migrating Demoiselle Cranes.
+A splendid pair of Siberian Cranes were present on our last visit.
 Several large lakes hold impressive numbers of wildfowl and waders.
-Amongst them we should find Swan Geese, Bar-headed Geese and Bean Geese.
-Large flocks of Pacific Golden Plovers and Spotted Redshanks occur as well as smaller waders such as Red-necked Phalaropes.
+Amongst them we should find Swan Geese, Bar-headed Geese and Eastern Taiga Bean Geese.
+Large flocks of Pacific Golden Plovers and Spotted Redshanks occur as well as smaller waders such as Red-necked Phalarope.
 Along the lake margins migrants include Buff-bellied and Red-throated Pipits, Little and Lapland Buntings and perhaps a Siberian Rubythroat or two.